 Besides finding answers to this question, the programme pursues three main goals:

 - The development of an multidisciplinary scientific basis for online participation.

 - The structured training of young academics to enable them to scientifically analyse and practically implement and design online participation processes in multi- and transdisciplinary teams in all its relevant aspects.

 - The networking of practitioners in online participation projects, providers of online participation solutions and scientists.

 Three features are characteristic for the activities of the PhD programme „Online Participation“:

 - Multidisciplinary research: In the programme scientists from the fields of Computer Science, Business Studies, Law, Sociology, Communication Studies and Political Science cooperate.
 The mentoring of the PhD students takes place in multidisciplinary teams.

 - Transdisciplinary research: Relevant actors and institutions from different parts of society that are concerned with online participation participate from the beginning in the research process of the programme and contribute their knowledge gained from the practical application of such processes.
 Academics collaborate closely with practitioners to identify and solve pertinent problems.

 - Cooperation between University and University of applied sciences (“Fachhochschule”): In the context of the programme the University of Applied Sciences for Public Administration of North Rhine-Westphalia and the Heinrich-Heine-University of Düsseldorf collaborate closely.
 This includes especially the joint training of young academics.

-The PhD programme is one of twelve projects funded by the North Rhine-Westphalian funding scheme “Fortschrittskollegs” to the amount of approximately 2,5 million Euros.
+The PhD programme is one of twelve projects funded by the North Rhine-Westphalian funding scheme “Fortschritt NRW” to the amount of approximately 2,5 million Euros.
 Its project life span initially amounts to 4,5 years until the end of 2018.
-In the case of a positive evaluation of the programme, a second cohort of PhD students will start their research and finish their PhD until Summer 2021.
+After a positive evaluation of the programme, a second cohort of PhD students have started their research in January 2019 and will finish their PhD until Summer 2021.